Skip to main content

 • Cost for vocational rehabilitation

 An experienced workers’ compensation lawyer will be able to look over each of these and determine how much each could be worth.
 It is crucial to have a lawyer on your side, especially for the more confusing numbers like how much future compensation you will need for medical expenses and how long you may need weekly wage compensation.
 It is easy to see the receipts from what you have already spent or lost out on, but calculating the damages for the future is more difficult.
-This is why you absolutely need an experienced workers’ compensation lawyer on your side.
+This is why you need an experienced workers’ compensation lawyer on your side.

 What you cannot collect as part of a workers’ comp settlement

 The workers’ comp laws only provide for the items listed above.
 They do not provide compensation for any pain and suffering that may occur due to the accident.
 The benefits are there to cover wages when you are not able to work.
 If the injury is so bad that you cannot return to your job, you will continue to receive your weekly wages.
-Still, if you wish to recover damages for pain and suffering damages, you may have to contact Glendale workers’ compensation lawyers and file a personal injury case.

 Tips for Managing a Denial of Workers’ Compensation Benefits

-Understanding Why Your Claim Was Denied
+• Understand Why Your Claim Was Denied

 • You failed to seek medical treatment